QubitProducts/queue-that/README.md

 })
 ```

-### Things to note
+### Features

-- When more than one tab is open, only one active queue will process tasks
+- When more than one tab is open, only one active queue will process tasks.
+- If `options.process` calls back with an error, the tasks will be passed to `options.process`
+  again after a second.
+This backoff time doubles for each sequential error.
+The backoff timer is
+  stored in localStorage and so will not reset when Queue That is reinitialised.
+- Tasks are batched with a default batch size of **50**.
+The option `batchSize` can be used to change
+  the batch size.
+Disable batching by setting `batchSize` to `Infinity`.
-- The active queue will poll localStorage every 100ms for changes
+- The active queue polls localStorage every **100ms** for new tasks.
-- If the active queue does not poll for over 5 seconds, the next tab to queue
+- If the active queue does not poll for over **5 seconds**, the next tab to queue
-  a process will become the active queue
+  a process will become the active queue.

-### Todo
+### Support

+Supported and tested on

+- IE8+
+- Firefox
+- Safari
+- Opera
-- [ ] Tests
+- Chrome